-Note: If the 24 transferring hours do not include English composition and an algebra course, transfer students must also submit ACT, SAT, ACCUPLACER Classic, ACCUPLACER Next Generation or COMPASS scores for placement.
+Note: If the 24 transferring hours do not include English composition and an algebra course with a grade of "C" or better, transfer students must also submit ACT, SAT, ACCUPLACER Classic, ACCUPLACER Next Generation or COMPASS scores for placement.

 Transfer students who do not provide evidence of compliance with state-mandated remediation requirements will receive conditional admission based on ACT/SAT/ACCUPLACER Classic/ACCUPLACER Next Generation/COMPASS scores and/or transcript evaluation(s).
 (See the description of conditional admission under Admission Categories)